chen-junluo/chen-junluo.github.io/_pages/resource.md

 # 📚 Resources for Econ-IS Students

-This page contains a collection of useful resources for students and researchers in Economics and Information Systems.
-Whether you're working on AI-related research, economic modeling, or information systems topics, these links might provide valuable insights and references.
+This page contains a collection of useful resources that I found for Econ-IS Students.

-## 🔗 Key Links

-### Economics of AI
+# GenAI-related

+- Tom Cunningham (Economics/AI Research, between OpenAI & METR)

-- **[Economics and AI Notes](https://tecunningham.github.io/posts/2025-09-19-transformative-AI-notes.html)** - A comprehensive collection of notes about economics & AI, based on workshops including the Windfall Trust's "Economic Scenarios for Transformative AI" and the NBER's "Workshop on the Economics of Transformative AI".
-The author shares insights on AI's impact on GDP measurement, scientific progress, and the tension between AI researchers and economists.
+    - **https://tecunningham.github.io/posts/2025-09-19-transformative-AI-notes.html**: A comprehensive collection of notes about economics & AI, based on workshops including the Windfall Trust & NBER.
+The differences between opinions from industry professionals and economic scholars are really impressive.

-## 📖 Research Materials

-More resources will be added here as they are identified and curated.
-If you have any suggestions for valuable resources to include, please feel free to reach out!
+# Econ-IS PhD Resources

+- Jonathan Dingel (Associate Professor in the Department of Economics at Columbia University)

+    - **http://www.jdingel.com/teaching/advice.html**: Valuable collection of guidance and recommended resources for economics PhD students.
+    - **https://tradediversion.net/category/jmps/**: A collection of Job Market Papers focused on trade and spatial economics.